zeffii/10ProcessingSketches/README.md

 Milestone 2
 [x] create pdf
 [ ] using openGL drawing commands instead
-[ ] including dashed lines and some time of optimal clippath
+[ ] including dashed lines and some type of optimal clippath
 [ ] get generative 3d artwork going on
 [ ] draw to window, modify some variables and then write pdf